-Concentration of Credit Risk - The following is the percent of any issuer with whom CFX had invested more than 5% of the total portfolio as of June 30, 2014 and 2013:
+Concentration of Credit Risk - The following is the percent of any issuer with whom CFX had invested more than 5% of the total portfolio as of June 30, 2015 and 2014:

-Issuer 2014 2013
+Issuer 2015 2014

-Federal Home Loan Bank 10.97% 6.78%
+Federal Home Loan Bank 7.72% 14.18%

-Federal National Mortgage Association 10.78% 15.23%
+Federal National Mortgage Association N/A 13.94%

-Federal Home Loan Mortgage Corporation 6.96% 17.21%
+Federal Home Loan Mortgage Corporation 7.03% 9.00%

-U.S Treasury Notes 23.85% 22.75%
+U.S Treasury Notes 44.66% 30.83%

 Interest Rate Risk - CFX's Investment Policy states that portfolios shall be managed in such a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
 To the extent possible, an attempt will be made to match investment maturities with known cash needs.
 Investments of current operating funds shall have maturities of no longer than 24 months.
 Investments of debt obligation reserves, construction funds and other non-operating funds shall have a term appropriate to the need for funds and in accordance with debt covenants.
-The purchase of investments for core funds with maturities longer than five (5) years requires CFX's approval prior to purchase.
+The purchase of investments for core funds with maturities longer than five and a half (5.5) years requires CFX's approval prior to purchase.
 However, final maximum maturity for any investment is limited to ten (10) years.

 CFX uses the distribution of maturities to manage interest rate risk.
-As of June 30, 2014, 26% of CFX's investments had a maturity of less than 6 months, 5% had a maturity of 6 to 12 months, 40% had a maturity of 1 to 2 years, 25% had a maturity of 2 to 3 years, and 4% had a maturity of over 4 years.
-As of June 30, 2013, 26% of CFX's investments had a maturity of less than 6 months, 14% had a maturity of 6 to 12 months, 25% had a maturity of 1 to 2 years, 29% had a maturity of 2 to 3 years, and 6% had a maturity of over 3 years.
+As of June 30, 2015, 6% of CFX's investments had a maturity of less than 6 months, 13% had a maturity of 6 to 12 months, 43% had a maturity of 1 to 2 years, 34% had a maturity of 2 to 3 years, and 4% had a maturity of over 4 years.
+As of June 30, 2014, 26% of CFX's investments had a maturity of less than 6 months, 5% had a maturity of 6 to 12 months, 40% had a maturity of 1 to 2 years, 25% had a maturity of 2 to 3 years, and 4% had a maturity of over 3 years.